Amelia5p/bloomandbrew/README.md

 ## Security Features

 ### User Authentication
 Authorisation is required to reach certain pages such as the Admin Panel.
-Requesting these pages while unauthorised will redirect users to the Login page.
+Requesting these pages while unauthorised will not work.

 ### Form Validation
 Incorrect or in certain cases empty data in forms is not accepted and the user is made aware of this.